Reporter's Guide to Credit Unions

 As more people learned about the ways credit unions help members to grow financially, membership soared.
 And as consumer acceptance of credit unions grew, so did congressional support.
 Federal insurance for credit union share (savings) accounts and the right for credit unions to offer share draft (checking) services was approved by Congress.
 Congress was so impressed with the success of credit unions that it formed its own financial cooperative to serve its members.

 The number of credit unions in Pennsylvania peaked at 1,593 in 1980, with membership reaching 1.74 million.
-While the consolidation trend in the business community during the 1980s and 1990s impacted the credit union movement membership climbed to more than 3.7 million at year-end 2011.
+While the consolidation trend in the business community during the 1980s and 1990s impacted the credit union movement membership climbed to more than 3.8 million at mid-year 2012.

 Membership continues to reach record levels each year.
 An annual consumer survey conducted by the Gallup Organization for the American Banker newspaper has consistently rated credit unions ahead of banks, S&Ls and thrifts for service satisfaction.
 Consumer value and high quality personal service keeps the credit union movement going strong in America.